2022-23 University of Washington Transfer Acceptance Rate, Requirements, and Application Deadline

 Below we present the most current available University of Washington transfer acceptance rate as well as historical data.

 As with their first-year admissions, the University of Washington favors Washington residents in the process.
-A few years back, their acceptance rate for applicants from WA-based community colleges was 66%.
-U.S. students from out of state were admitted at a 20% clip.
-International students only had a 7% admit rate.
+Between 2020-22, their acceptance rate for applicants from WA-based community colleges was 69%.
+The admit rate for all other four- and two-year institutions combined was 24%.

-When trying to get the complete picture on how difficult it is to transfer into a given school, it is important to also look at historical data.
-Many schools have wild fluctuations in transfer acceptance rate from year to year.
-Yet this is not the case at University of Washington which has been remarkably consistent in recent years.
+When trying to get the complete picture of how difficult it is to transfer into a given school, it is important to look at historical data.
+Many schools have wild fluctuations in transfer acceptance rates from year to year.
+Yet this is not the case at the University of Washington, which has been remarkably consistent in recent years.

 Historical transfer rates are as follows: